Oklahoma Tobacco Settlement Endowment Trust

 - Collaborate with officials of federal, state and local agencies, legislators, governor’s aides, professional organizations, community-based organizations and interest groups to advance program areas statutorily defined.

-- Per Board guidance, develop, implement, and monitor board policies; recommend policy and strategic plan modifications to the Board.
+- Per Board guidance, develop, monitor and implement board policies; recommend policy and strategic plan modifications to the Board.

 - Develop, present and implement Board policies, programs, and contracts to promote program areas statutorily defined.